Marshal: Murder suspects faked medical emergency to escape

 “In any crime or situation like this, somebody knows something.
 Sometimes a reward can be that little push to make a call to us,” Gonzales said.

-Gonzales said Blane Barksdale, 56, has a criminal history and his arms are covered in tattoos, including swastikas.
+Gonzales said Blane Barksdale has a criminal history and his arms are covered in tattoos, including swastikas.
 He served two prison terms, according to online records.
 He spent nearly eight years in Arizona prisons for theft and drug convictions dating to 1984.
 He was released in January 1993.

 Barksdale also was sentenced to 10 years in prison for a 2003 federal marijuana possession convictions in Taylor County, Kentucky, and was released in early 2012, according to records.